pji/life/README.rst

 * In Load, allow pattern list to wrap and page
 * Automatically advancing the generation
-* Handle uneven lines in a pattern file
 * Handle grids larger than the display area (windowing)
 * Handle window movement
 * Look at moving grid.Grid from lists to a memory view